bahamondev/hide-titles/README.md

 And never applies on windows that always start without window borders (ie, latte dock, Application Menu widget...).

+Bind "Hide Titles" to a screen edge listener to restore the border on the active window (can be re-hidden by exiting and then entering maximized).

 To-do list:

 * Let the user set up application exceptions.